rebekabato/MeioMap_Assignment/README.md

 Intructions:

 1. Please download the MeioMap.py, PhasingFunction.py and input_data_trios.txt files to your computer.
-Create a directory and keep these files together here.
+Create a directory and keep these files together there.

 -> MeiMap.py is the main program<br/>
 -> PhasingFunction.py contains the functions to run the main program<br/>